ashleysally00/McDonaldsDrive-ThroughAnalysisAndMachineLearningModeling/README.md

-# McDonald's Data Project: Heat Map, Bar Graph, and Drive-Through Analysis
+# McDonald's Data Project: Heat Map, Bar Graph, Drive-Through Analysis, and Machine Learning Modeling

 ## 1. Dataset Acquisition and Setup
 - I downloaded the dataset containing information about McDonald's locations from an online source (the exact website is not specified).